All books bundle

 12. Vim Reference Guide

-13. Computing from the Command Line
+13. Linux Command Line Computing

 The above links point to GitHub repos for the respective books.
 These repos have sample chapters, code snippets, exercises and other files related to these books.